Enecuum/docs/enq/how-to-pos.md

    A list with *pulse_db* and *pulse_pos* containers should appear.

-6. Search for your public key in the [Blockchain Explorer](http://neuro.enecuum.com/).
-You should be able to see new S-rewards.
-These are the rewards for your PoS node taking part in voting for a PoS leader.
-This process is stored in the blockchain in s-blocks.
-You can use Blockchain Explorer or [Web Wallet](https://wallet.enecuum.com/) to check your PoS balance.
-The installation is finished.
-If you need to, check logs using `docker logs pulse_pos` command.
+6. Wait for synchronization to be completed.
+After that you PoS-contract will be displayed as "Active" and its performance will rise with each published s-block.
+You can compare current block number from the Blockchain Explorer with your nodes current block with `docker logs pulse_pos | grep n: | tail` command.

-### View Your Delegators and Rewards
+## View Your Delegators and Rewards

 <p align = "center"> <img src="./img/how-to-pos/PoSContractDelegators.png" width="500"> </p>

 <p align = "center"> <img src="./img/how-to-pos/PoSContractRewards.png" width="500"> </p>

-At PoS contract page, you can find the amount of delegated coins and rewards that your contract receives.
+At the PoS contract page (list of all contracts is [here](https://pulse.enecuum.com/#!/pos-contracts)), you can find the amount of delegated coins and rewards that your contract receives.
 Please note that rewards shown in the Blockchain Explorer are split between PoS owner and its delegators according to your PoS fee value.